About the 3D BioFabrication Facility (BFF)

 - eliminating the requirement that someone must first die in order for another person to receive a new heart or other organ

-Though years away, the ideal candidate for an organ manufactured in space will be someone who’s alternative treatment plan includes a lifetime of expensive anti-rejection drugs for a donor organ, many of which have their own unwelcome consequences.
+Though years away, the ideal candidate for tissue manufactured in space will be someone who’s alternative treatment plan includes a lifetime of expensive anti-rejection drugs for a donor organ, many of which have their own unwelcome consequences.
 Some patients also require multiple transplants over their lifetime.
-An organ manufactured in space from the patient’s own stem cells will not require anti-rejection drugs.
-Therefore, the overall lifetime cost for a single transplant is expected to be lower for the patient receiving an organ manufactured in space than the alternative.
+Tissue manufactured in space from the patient’s own stem cells will not require anti-rejection drugs.
+Therefore, the overall lifetime cost for a single transplant is expected to be lower for the patient receiving tissue manufactured in space than the alternative.

 nScrypt CEO Ken Church has a very personal stake in BFF.
-Twenty-four years ago his daughter was born with one lung and was given a 10 percent chance of survival.
+Twenty-five years ago his daughter was born with one lung and was given a 10 percent chance of survival.
 She survived, and today lives an active and full life despite her missing lung.
-“But why,” Church said a million times, “can’t we make her another lung.”
+“But why,” Church said, “can’t we make her another lung.”

 Twenty-four years ago, of course, Ken’s question was a non-starter.
 Creating a lung was impossible.
 Today, the answer to the question is much different.
 While assembling a human lung or other organ is still years away, BFF presents a roadmap.